Asidius/semi-arc/README.md

-This uses native firefox vertical tabs and the default bookmarks bar.
+This uses the native firefox vertical tabs and the default bookmarks bar.

 All files go in the chrome directory.